MS Knyaz Vladimir: 2005-Present

 Upon entering service for them, Mano Maritime renamed her the Royal Iris and painted a smiling yellow fish on both sides of her hull.
-On 21 June 2005 a small fire broke out on board while the ship was anchored of Samos.
+On 21 June 2005 a small fire broke out on board while the ship was anchored off Samos.
 It was quickly extinguished by the crew.
 Until 2014 Royal Iris regularly set out on cruises through the Greek Islands and Cyprus.
 In 2014 Mano Cruises stopped the ship's operations, and renamed it to Roy Star.
 The liner arrived in the Greek port of Chalcis (Chalkida) for lay up on November 6, 2014.

 On 28 January 2017 Cruise Industry News reported that the vessel would enter into service for Sovfracht and Rosmorport in a joint venture calling on ports in the Black Sea including Crimea, Yalta, Sevastopol and Istanbul, with the ship sailing round-trip from Sochi.
 Ship was bought for around 11.2 million euros.
 A new company was founded "Black Sea Cruises" based in Sochi.
 The ship has Russian flag.